 etc, as deemed necessary by the show director.

-The apps are receiving commands from a show’s server which usually resides on the same network.
+The apps will receive the commands from a show’s server which usually resides on the same network.

 Please note, that in the instructions below any osc sender can be used instead of Isadora to drive the Augmented Theatre App, Isadora only happens to be the one, we think is the easiest to get started with adapting Augmented Theatre App for non-programmers.